Hi there, thanks for stopping by.

 - Pasture and woodland plants: the hogs chomp on the grass and also dig through the soil for stuff to eat.
 We never spray our pastures or forest with chemicals or synthetic fertilizers.

-- Certified organic, flax-free feed: this top of the line feed is from Modesto Milling.
-It is the finest hog feed we can buy, and is so good you could put some in a bowl, add milk and eat it for breakfast!
+- Certified organic, flax-free feed: this year we will be using a top of the line feeds from In Seasons Farm and Modesto Milling.
+These are some of the finest hog feeds we can buy, so good you could put some in a bowl, add milk and eat it for breakfast!
 No kidding!

 Because we prefer to slaughter the animals on the farm, our hogs are sold "on the hoof".
 In other words, we sell you a live animal that's ready for butcher.

 Here are the steps to getting the pork from our farm into your freezer:

 - Reserve your half hog and pay the deposit

 - The butcher will come to the farm to slaughter, skin and gut the hogs.
 They will take the carcass back to the butcher shop for processing, which takes about a week to complete.
 Slaughter date is this year will be in mid September.
 The on-farm slaughter and cut and wrap will both be done by Mike Lind of Lind's Custom Meats.
 His shop is located in Kent/Maple Valley.

 - The butcher will weigh the carcass for each customer: this weight is called the hanging weight.
 You will pay Lazybird Farm $7.00/lb for the hanging weight of your hog.
 By this point in the butcher process, every ounce of the hanging weight is edible and useful.
 This year we expect the hanging weight for half a hog to be 95-120 pounds.

 - The butcher will tell us the hanging weight for your half hog, so we can send you an invoice for the correct amount.
 The invoice must be paid in full before you can pick up your meat.